Health warning issued as UK set for second heatwave in weeks

 Scotland will be cooler but should see temperatures pushing towards the mid-20s as the new week begins.
 Northern Ireland will see similar temperatures, after marking its warmest day of the year so far on Thursday at 23.5C.

-The UK Health Security Agency and the Met Office have issued level 2 heat health alerts covering London, southeast England and the east of England for when the heatwave draws in next week.
+The UK Health Security Agency and the Met Office has issued level 2 heat health alerts covering London, southeast England and the east of England for when the heatwave draws in next week.

 The warnings will be in place from 9am on Monday until 9am on Friday.